 Be pedestrian, rather than automobile, oriented by providing sidewalks and trail connections, managing and calming traffic, and offering parking in a manner that maintains the aesthetic character of this historic center.

 To support a compact settlement pattern, lands adjacent to Norwich village should be allowed to develop at higher densities than lands more distant from this center.
-Residential neighborhoods near the village should provide sidewalks and trails that allow residents to walk to school, shopping, services, transit stops and employment.
+Residential neighborhoods near the village could provide sidewalks and trails that allow residents to walk to school, shopping, services, transit stops and employment.
 Open spaces and parks should be preserved to protect important resources and provide opportunities for outdoor recreation and a connection to nature.

 Due to limited building space, parking constraints and traffic congestion, the existing village business district is most appropriate for businesses serving the needs of the community rather than those primarily drawing customers from outside Norwich.
-Because of transportation constraints and the desire to preserve the rural character of the town, the most appropriate location for commercial development serving regional markets is east of Route 5 South.

-The creation of additional zoning districts allowing some level of commercial or mixed use activity on the west side of Route 5 South and along River Road and Route 5 North should be considered in a future plan.
-These areas are served by state highways and easily accessible to Interstate 91, schools, municipal services, and public transportation.